ardaboyroo/roo-engine/README.md

 or

-You can run the following CMake commands from the root directory on your terminal.
+You can run the following CMake commands from the project root directory on your terminal.
 ```cmd
 mkdir build
 cd build